 Instructions

-- Pierce brats with a fork several times.
-Place in pan and cover with beer.
+- Optional But Recommended Step: While the oven is preheating, pierce brats with a fork several times.
+Place them in a large stock pan and cover with beer (or cider or stock.)
 Bring to a boil and then simmer for 10 minutes.
-Remove brats from pan and pat.
+Remove brats from pan and pat dry.
+Discard the cooking liquid.

-- Place potatoes, cabbage, onions, and brats on a sheet pan.
-Drizzle with mustard dressing and toss to coat.
-Spread out in even layer.
+- Place potatoes, cabbage, onions, and par-boiled brats onto a large-rimmed sheet pan.
+Drizzle with the mustard dressing and using your hands, toss to coat.
+Spread out in an even layer.

 - Roast for 35-40 minutes, or until cabbage is browned and potatoes are cooked through.